 It is an encrypted digital signature that informs the receiving inbox provider that an authentic email from this domain should include.
 DKIM ensures that no change is made to the message while transmitting it.

 You are less likely to experience email deliverability failure if you have an efficient system of adding customers to your email list.
 An optimized opt-in process guarantees that your email list is full of engaged users.

 It is best to have a smaller email list of customers ready to receive email communications from you.
 It minimizes the risk of many recipients classifying your email as spam, which hurts your IP credibility.

-Our email marketing automation guide recommends using a double opt-in system to develop your email list.
-The system collects a subscriber’s email address through a signup form.
+We recommend using a double opt-in system to develop your email list.
+The system collects a subscriber's email address through a signup form.
 Later, the lead receives a confirmation mail to validate their contact information before being added to the list.